Dunham Massey Hall: Collections

-Dunham Massey contains one of the most significant collections of Huguenot silver, largely collected by George Booth, 2nd Earl of Warrington.
-During his 64 years at Dunham Massey, he accumulated over 1000 pieces of silver.
-One sixth of the original plate remains at Dunham Massey, with much of the collection being dispersed by the Countess of Stamford and Warrington (who died in 1905), widow of George Harry Grey, 7th Earl of Stamford and Warrington (died 1883).
+Dunham Massey contains one of the most significant collections of Huguenot silver, largely collected by George Booth, 2nd Earl.
+During his 64 years at Dunham Massey, he accumulated over 1,000 pieces of silver.
+One sixth of the original plate remains at Dunham Massey, with much of the collection being dispersed by the Countess of Stamford and Warrington (who died in 1905), widow of George Harry Grey, 7th Earl (died 1883).
 The 10th Earl, Roger Grey, expended much money and effort in returning family heirlooms originally from Dunham Massey.

 There is a fine collection of oil paintings and watercolours.
 The relief wood-carving of the Crucifixion by Grinling Gibbons, which hangs in the Library, is the earliest known work by the 17th-century wood carver.
 It is on this piece that he was working when he was discovered by John Evelyn in 1671.
 A group of paintings of the house and estate, known as the Harris Views, showing the 1730s mansion, were described by Simon Jenkins as "the most remarkable topographical survey of any country house and its grounds to remain in situ."
 There is also one painting is from 1690 by Adrien van Diest showing the earlier Elizabethan mansion.
 Another significant work in the art collection is an Allegory of Time by Guercino.